-Sgt Hollerbach did not come back to the unit.
-His attempt disqualified him from further service.
-He was given a medical discharge.
+Sergeant Hollerbach did not come back to the unit.
+His attempt disqualified him from further service and he was given a medical discharge.

 Three years later I retired.
-It had only been a few months and I was still on some email chains.
-One morning as I checked emails, I saw one from the unit.
-It read “A final salute for Sgt Hollerbach will be held at the American Legion next Saturday.”
+Just a few months later I saw a text message from the unit.
+It read “A final salute for Sergeant Hollerbach will be held at the American Legion next Saturday.”
 I knew as soon as I saw it.
 I replied with a one-word message “Suicide?” and received a one-word answer “Yes”.
 I didn’t ask for any details.
 The message was a blow.
-There are just a few instances in life where a person can feel he made a contribution, had earned his keep, and was worthy of all the guiding, mentoring, growing, and feeding that went into his existence.
-Saving Sgt Hollerbach was such a moment for me and now it was lost.
-We don’t get many chances to help.
-The number of people we can meet throughout our lifetime is limited; it isn’t an infinite number.
-We cannot afford to let even one opportunity to help slip by.
-It may be our last chance.
+There are just a few instances in life where a person can feel he contributed, had earned his keep, and was worthy of all the guiding, mentoring, growing, and feeding that went into his existence.
+Saving Sergeant Hollerbach was such a moment for me and now it was lost.

-I had not considered how many times suicide touched my life until I made a list.
+I had not considered how many times suicide touched my life.
+And then one day I made a list, in no particular order.
 There was the neighbor, in physical pain with no hope of cure, who shot himself behind his house.
 Our best friend's son made an attempt with pills at home.
 Five years later his cousin would also try.
 Our Cubmaster’s son took his father’s gun, drove to a park, and shot himself.
 A member of our Air National Guard (ANG) detachment gave no warning and left no note, but just walked off the top of a two-story commercial building.
 In Kandahar, Afghanistan, an airman handed me his thirty-round magazine and said he didn’t think he should carry bullets.
 Three other unit members made threats of suicide.
-My son, at his first Air Force base, received a phone call from a friend who overdosed.
-He took her to the hospital.
+My son, at his first Air Force base, took a friend to the hospital after she overdosed and called him, and then afterwards he called me.
+Ten persons with direct or indirect links to me, not even including celebrities.

 A person afflicted with despair and hopelessness attempts suicide, thinking it will be a quick end to the pain.
 But that isn’t the case.
 It is only the beginning of the pain.

 Suicide is a grenade lobbed into a small room filled with mothers, fathers, sisters, brothers, wives, girlfriends, sons, daughters, aunts, uncles, and close friends.
-The blast hurls hot, searing pain and loss, like shrapnel, in a deadly radius, the twisted metal embedding itself deep in places where surgeons dare not go.
+The blast hurls hot, searing pain and loss like shrapnel, in a deadly radius, the twisted metal embedding itself deep in places where surgeons cannot reach.
 There the pain remains forever, an agonizing remembrance of birthdays never celebrated, graduations never attended, weddings that never happened, and children never born.